-All visitors to the school must report immediately to the Office.
-There they will be required to sign-in and be issued with a visitor's tag which they are required to wear while on the school grounds.
-When leaving the school, visitors will need to return their tag to the office and sign-out.
+All Parents/Carers visiting the school must report immediately to the Front Office.
+There they will be required to sign-in via a QR Code.
+When leaving the school, visitors will need to sign-out.

 Work, Health & Safety

 Accident Prevention